sitecrafting/conifer/README.md

 ## Development

-**To get started hacking on Conifer itself, first install [Lando](https://docs.devwithlando.io/),** the official dev environment for Conifer and sole system requirement for developing Conifer.
+**To get started hacking on Conifer itself, first install [Lando](https://docs.devwithlando.io/),** the official dev environment for Conifer and sole system requirement for developing Conifer. **Note that you need Lando version beta.47 or rc.1.** The transition to rc.2+ is a [work in progress](https://github.com/sitecrafting/conifer/issues/103).

 Then, just clone the repo and start up the dev environment: